jasalt/bvv/README.md

 Extra flags:
-`--no-import` flag only downloads the database file, disables removing the dump file in development environment `--no-delete` disables removing the dump file in development environment
+`--no-import` flag only downloads the database file, disables removing the dump file in development environment `--no-delete` disables removing the dump file in development environment after the process

 ### `bvv logs [site-id]` opens all application logs with `lnav`